vmharvey/cherentrace/README.md

 Note that all positions, vectors, and angles are reported in the CORSIKA coordinate system: x is positive towards magnetic north, y is positive towards west, and z is positive upwards.
-Azimuth is measured anti-clockwise from the x axis (north).
+Azimuth is measured *anti-clockwise* from the x axis (north).

+Be aware that astropy uses an azimuth convention of *clockwise* from x, so you must invert CORSIKA azimuths any time you pass them through astropy tools.

 ### Photon table